saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/cancelOrderItemInvResQty.md

+# We don't think this service.
+Instead use `deleteOrderItemShipGrpInvRes`

 ## cancelOrderItemInvResQty
 The `cancelOrderItemInvResQty` service in the Apache OFBiz framework is designed to handle the cancellation of inventory reservations associated with a specific order item.
 Inventory reservations are typically made when an order is placed to ensure that the required quantity of a product is available for fulfillment.